 Ahhh basil.
-Everyone loves to eat it, but not everyone can grow it.
+Those little aromatic leaves can pack a ton of flavor, and they are the perfect companion to tomatoes (and a must in Italian cuisine).
 Basil can be a finicky little plant when it is just starting out.
 It has made more than one gardener scream in frustration.
 I don't want that for you!

 If you are planning your Spring garden, here is a Beginner's Guide to Growing Basil to help you out.

 Beginners, don't even think about growing basil from seed.
-If you do, just wait for the frustration to come out after two weeks.
-You will be SO excited to see the little guys sprout up and then you will wait, and wait, and wait some more them to grow bigger.
+You will be SO excited to see the seedlings sprout up after about 2 weeks and then you will wait, and wait, and wait for them to grow bigger.
 You will keep waiting.
 It won't happen.
-Basil seeds tend to grow a fungus on the soil that stunts their growth.
-It is due to poor air circulation and not keeping the soil's water level maintained.
+Basil seeds tend to grow a fungus on the soil that stunts their growth and attracts pests.
+It is due to poor air circulation and not keeping the soil's moisture maintained.

 Go ahead and head on over to the nursery and pick out 1-2 basil plants in different varieties.
-Unless you plan on freezing and drying basil, a 6-pack of basil will produce too much.
+If you live in an area where you can't find many varieties of basil plants, you can always order live plants online.

 Tips and Tricks